 The susceptibility of high-strength aluminium alloys to intercrystalline corrosion still represents a great challenge in the development of these classes of materials.
-Intercrystalline corrosion; a form of corrosion in which the grain boundaries are preferentially dissolved and, owing to its deep penetration, can represent considerable safety risks, is considered as a potential initiator and promoter of stress corrosion cracking.
-On superposing the corrosive attack with mechanical stresses, SCC can lead to catastrophic component failure in high-strength aluminium alloys - in particular in Al-Mg-Zn alloys.
+Intergranular corrosion; a form of corrosion in which the grain boundaries are preferentially dissolved and, owing to its deep penetration, can represent considerable safety risks, is considered as a potential initiator and promoter of stress corrosion cracking.
+On superposing the corrosive attack with mechanical stresses, SCC can lead to catastrophic component failure in high-strength aluminium alloys - in particular in Al-Zn-Mg-(Cu) alloys.